conarwelsh/nettuts-laravel4-and-backbone/README.md

 	npm install
 	cd ..

-Package managers save us from so much work, should you want to update any of these libraries, all you have to do is run `npm update` or `composer update`.
+Package managers save us from a ton of work, should you want to update any of these libraries, all you have to do is run `npm update` or `composer update`.
 Also, should you want to lock any of these libraries in at a specific version, all you have to do is specify the version number, and the package manager will handle the rest.

 To wrap up our setup process we will just add in all of the basic project files and folders that we will need, and then test that it all works OK.